hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 This Github Repository at  [https://github.com/hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022](https://github.com/hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022)

- To make your own version of this webApp just copy this readme file in your own Gitpages activated repository and link to the README.md file as a webpage.
+ To make your own version of this webApp just copy this README.md file in your own Gitpages activated repository (makes it act as a webpage) and link to the README.md file as the main webpage (it replaces an index.html file).

 Number of Slides: <input type="text" id="myCountLinks" size="6" value="18" >, Seconds per Slide: <input type="text" id="myCountMax" size="6" value="30" >